 - The quotation or other use of facts, statistics, or other data or materials that are not clearly common knowledge without acknowledgment of the source;

-- Copying or buying of all or any portion of another’s academic, research, or creative work-even with the author’s or creator’s knowledge and permission-and submitting it, in part or in its entirety, as one’s own.
+- Copying or buying of all or any portion of another’s academic, research, or creative work - even with the author’s or creator’s knowledge and permission - and submitting it, in part or in its entirety, as one’s own.
 This includes material available through the Internet or other electronic sources and any material which has been copyrighted.
-When such material has been copyrighted, its unauthorized use constitutes not only a breach of academic integrity, but a violation of law and may incur civil or criminal penalties.
+Students are hereby advised that when such material has been copyrighted, its unauthorized use constitutes not only a breach of academic integrity, but a violation of law and may incur civil or criminal penalties.

-Cheating is defined as using or attempting to use or sharing or attempting to share materials, information, study aids, or electronic data that the student knows or should know is unauthorized.
-Cheating also encompasses the provision or acceptance of any unauthorized assistance during an examination, including talking with another student or person, viewing another student’s examination, making or receiving gestures from another student or person, or other forms of communication.
+Cheating is defined as using, or attempting to use, in any academic exercise materials, information, study aids, or electronic data that the student knows or should know is unauthorized.
+Cheating also encompasses the provision or acceptance of any of any unauthorized assistance during an examination, including talking to another student, viewing another student’s examination, and making or receiving gestures from another student.
+All instances of cheating will be penalized as described below.

-Self-plagiarism is defined as the re-submission of work that previously counted in another unit or course of study unless explicitly authorized by the faculty members of both study units or courses.
-In such case, students must cite and reference their previous work.
+Submission of a student’s work that has previously counted in another unit of study is not allowed, unless explicitly authorized by the faculty members of both study units.
+In such case, students must reference their previous work.

-Sabotage is defined as the destruction of or deliberate inhibition of progress of another student’s work related to a course.
-This includes, but is not limited to, the destruction or hiding of shared resources such as library materials, specimens, and computer software and hardware, as well as tampering with another person’s laboratory experiments.
+Destruction of or deliberate inhibition of progress of another student’s work related to a course is considered academically dishonest.
+This includes the destruction or hiding of shared resources such as library materials and computer software and hardware to tampering with another person’s laboratory experiments.